techmatters/flex-plugins/twilio-iac/docs/terragrunt_migration.md

 ## Cleaning up

-Once all of the stages have been migrated, you can remove the old Terraform base directory at the top level of `twilio-iac` and update the [terraform configuration tracking document](https://app.box.com/file/1109527438079) with relevant information.
+Once all of the stages have been migrated, you can remove the old Terraform base directory at the top level of `twilio-iac` and update the [terraform configuration tracking document](https://app.box.com/file/1109527438079) with relevant information and be sure to check the "Migrated" and "Clean Apply" boxes. (you do have a clean apply, right?)